lheric/GitlHEVCAnalyzer/README.md

 It is released under Apache License 2.0.
 In addition, it's **NOT for commercial use**.
 If you want to use it for commercial purpose, please contact us.
 If you are not using it to develop weapons, produce or sell illegal drugs, and if you are not a terrorist, we will give your a commercial version for **free**.

-If you are using it in academic institution, you can let us know and we will be happy to add you to the partner list.
+**If you are using our analyzer in your paper, please add a footnote or reference to our work**

 Current building status:  [![Build Status](https://travis-ci.org/lheric/GitlHEVCAnalyzer.png?branch=master)](https://travis-ci.org/lheric/GitlHEVCAnalyzer)